Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 03.26.49 UTC
+- WIB: Senin, 3 November 2025 04.22.28 UTC
-- WITA: Senin, 3 November 2025 04.26.49 UTC
+- WITA: Senin, 3 November 2025 05.22.28 UTC
-- WIT: Senin, 3 November 2025 05.26.49 UTC
+- WIT: Senin, 3 November 2025 06.22.28 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature